ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 ### Fuck Arrow Keys
 That's right, I said it.
 Go ahead: gasp, boo, hiss, clutch your fucking pearls.

 To be clear, this isn't about *not using* arrow keys.
-Everyone needs them.
+Arrow keys are indispensable.
 What you don't need are *dedicated* arrow keys.

 Many of you are sitting in front of a standard full-size or TKL keyboard right now.
 These are very straightforward: if you want F5, you reach up and press the F5 key; if you want Print Screen, you reach over and press the Print Screen key.
 If you want the cursor to move up a line, you reach over and press the ↑ key.
 Easy peasy.